christine-lepird/christine-lepird.github.io/research.md

 * INSNA 2017 NASN Conference: Presented independent research project into cross-network sentiment analysis analyzing social balance theory on Reddit.

 # Thesis Work
+My thesis defense will be held on November 7, 2024.
+The accompanying document can be found <a href="/Lepird_Thesis_Oct2024.pdf" target="_blank">here </a>.
-My thesis proposal will be held on February 26, 2024.
+My thesis proposal was held on February 26, 2024.
 The accompanying document can be found <a href="/lepird_proposal.pdf" target="_blank">here </a>.

 ### Teaching and Mentoring
 * During the Spring 2023 semester, I TA'd [Dynamic Network Analysis](https://www.cmu.edu/ideas-social-cybersecurity/courses/19-640.html) under Prof. Kathleen M. Carley at CMU.